-Subsurface hydrologic conditions indicate that although the high clay content of the subgrade soil will generally limit the amount of groundwater infiltration into foundation excavations, some dewatering of excavations may be required to remove precipitation and surface water runoff, groundwater seepage through sandy/gravelly layers, or upwelling through exposed fractured bedrock.
+Subsurface hydrologic conditions indicate that de-watering is not expected to be a major concern, as groundwater was only encountered within the depth of the investigation at one location.
 Based on these conditions, groundwater dewatering is not anticipated in most locations.
 However, surface water may flow into the excavations following precipitation events and may require periodic removal to facilitate construction.